BinWangGzhu/SVLL-ReID/README.md

 ### Citation
-if you use this code for your research, please cite
+If you use this code for your research, please cite
 ```
 @article{WANG2025105415,
 title = {Image re-identification: Where self-supervision meets vision-language learning},